 Measure and Mix your Resin

-The resin will come with instructions on how to mix it, you will have the resin and then a hardener that you need to mix in a 1:1 ratio.
 I highly recommend reading the instructions in full before proceeding!
-These instructions will also tell you how much working time you have once you mix everything – super important!
+These instructions will also tell you how much working time you have once you mix everything–super important!
+They’ll also tell you what ratio to mix (usually 1:1).

 Check out this quick hack from Hirst Arts if you are using a plastic cup!